espressif/esp-rainmaker-cli/docs/commands/provisioning.md

 ### Security Handshake Failed
 **Problem**: Authentication errors during setup **Solutions**:
-- Verify PoP code is correct
+- Verify PoP code is correct (if required for Security 1)
+- Check if device supports `no_pop` capability (for Security 1)
 - Try different security schemes (`--sec_ver 0`, `1`, or `2`)
+- For Security 2, verify username and password are correct
 - Reset device and restart provisioning

 ### Wi-Fi Connection Failed